qooxdoo/qooxdoo/docs/tutorial/twitter/tutorial-part-2.md

 flexible.
 The second row does the same for the first column.

 The last thing we need to fix was the invisible toolbar.
 If you know the reason why it's not visible, you sure know how to fix it.
-It contains not a single element, so it won't be visible.
+It doesn't contain any elements, so it won't be visible.
 Fixing it means adding an element, in our case we just add the reload button.
 We already know how to create and add widgets so just add the following lines of code.